reeshuffled/reeshuffled.github.io/_posts/2025-12-23-My-Year-Wrapped-2025.md

 ## Music

 I listened to at least 48,385 minutes of music.
+While I have felt like I have been in a bit of a discovery drought this year, I still have found some really cool stuff this year that I'd like to shoutout:
+* Deseo, Carne y Voluntad by Candelabro
+* Loss by me and him call it us
+* hay algo sobre el reflejo del cielo en el pavimento mojado que no me deja pensar en algo que no seas tú by tori inu
+* Slaughter House Recordz by Glokk40Spaz
+* UK Underground Rap: fakemink, Feng, EsDeeKid

 Top Artists:
 1. Bladee